params

 does show how to efficiently work with patterns as parameters).

-If you wish to perform additional actions when a PSET is saved or loaded, such as saving or loading non-params data into your script, params.action_write
+If you wish to perform additional actions when a PSET is saved, loaded or deleted, such as managing non-params data into your script, params.action_write

-are two script-definable callback functions which are triggered whenever a PSET is saved or loaded.
+are script-definable callback functions which are triggered whenever a PSET is saved, loaded, or deleted.
 Here’s a quick overview of their use:

 function init()